Tokenised Public Float

-Small enterprises are rightfully perceived as non-transferable — the business viscera is tethered to the personality, methods, and relationships of the owner.
+Enterprises are rightfully perceived as hard-transferable — the business viscera is tethered to the personality, methods, and relationships of the owners.
 The normal, legitimate, humanly understandable and not-business-discrediting reason for the sale — “I’m just bored of it” — is never adequately accepted by the market.
 Sellers are assumed to be trying to get rid of some slag.
-Few buyers reach the stage of listening to arguments of a particular case.
-Sellers use euphemisms such as “liquidating a non-profile asset” and lie about relocating, but it hardly helps.

 When shredded into many tradable shares, an asset can be sold partially, but for more money than one could get for the whole.
 The fundamental change of narrative, the strength of secondary markets, the reduction of the absolute value of risk for an individual buyer, the illusion (or fact) of a good audit — all this works for the seller, powerfully.

-Until recently, there was no reliable scenario for securitisation of a small business.
-However, a few years ago, many jurisdictions introduced a simplified regulatory regime for the issuance and distribution of shares of startups and SMEs (equity crowdfunding), and last year, the infrastructure began to develop, one that can significantly reduce the cost of secondary circulation (security tokens or digital shares).
-As a result, small business gets a new chance.
+A few years ago, many jurisdictions introduced a simplified regulatory regime for the issuance and distribution of shares of startups and SMEs (equity crowdfunding), and last year, the tokenisation infrastructure began to develop, one that can significantly reduce the cost of secondary circulation of security tokens (some people call them digital shares).
+As a result, smaller business gets a new chance.
 It becomes transferable.

 At the turn of the century, for the first time at the global level, the will of the mob worked through decentralisation.
 The torrents phenomenon has forced things across industries and the model of selling music, movies, and software was radically changed.
 As a result, we got “clouds” and subscriptions.
 Without torrents, we’d still be carrying disks and boxes.